HyperLan-git/ConTackGen-Plugin/README.md

 ## Compatibility

-conTackGen 2.0 has been tested and is compatible with the following software versions:
+ConTackGen 2.0 has been tested and is compatible with the following software versions:
 - **Operating Systems**:
   - Ubuntu 18.04, 20.04, 22.04
   - Windows 10, Windows 11